 Oh, hello.
 How are you?
 No, I insist, come in, and don’t worry about your shoes.
 It’s not that muddy out there.
 Seriously.
 Can I get you something to drink?
 Water?
 Home-brewed coffee?
 Is it noon yet? ’cause we have a selection of wine and beer, too.

 I’m sorry it took me awhile to get to the door.
 I was upstairs working and sometimes can’t hear the doorbell very well, especially if I’m jacked into audio.
 I’ve been working from home for 20 years as a web designer and front-end developer.
-I’ve written a book about remote work, and also run a weekly twitter chat called #remotechat.
+I’ve written a book about remote work, created artofworkingremotely.com and moderate a weekly twitter #remotechat.
 Anything beyond that you can get from stalking me on LinkedIn.

 You said just water, right?
 Here you go.

 Yeah, my home office is pretty nice.
 Snowball keeps me company up there during the day, and in the morning and evenings, Amy is working in her Emoticakes kitchen just across the way.
 I built her web site for her, too.
 You know, if you ever need a cake, or cookies, or cookie dough, ring her up.
 I’m always down for cookie dough, but she usually bakes it into cookies for her clients.

 I talked about work, but really I think of myself as a creative.
 I love acting, playing guitar and singing, writing, and musing about pretty much anything on this web site.
 I do a bit of illustration and post a lot of my stuff on dribbble, too.
 Oh, in 2016 I did this thing I called #365DayDraw, just to force myself to be creative every day.
 It turned out pretty cool.